 STAFF SERGEANT CLAYTON EDWARD BROCH, U.S. ARMY AIR FORCE

-On 13 June 1943 60 B-17s from the USAAF attacked the U-boat pens in Kiel.
-16 B-17s from 95th BG flew at the front of the formation which was attacked on the bombing run to the target.
-As usual, the German fighters particularly attacked the front of the formation, and before it had passed the target 7-8 B-17s from 95th BG were lost.
-Aircraft B-17F 42-3286 is reported to have been hit after having passed the target and crashed in Kiel Bay with the loss of all onboard.
+CIRCUMSTANCES: On 13 June 1943, 60 B-17s from the USAAF attacked the U-boat pens in Kiel.
+16 B-17s from 95th BG flew at the front of the formation, which was attacked on the bombing run to the target.
+As usual, the German fighters particularly attacked the front of the formation, and before it had passed the target, 7-8 B-17s from 95th BG were lost.
+Aircraft B-17F 42-3286 is reported to have been hit after having passed the target and crashed in Kiel Bay, with the loss of all onboard.

 Pilot Lt Austin V. Stone, Navigator 2nd Lt.
 Bernard D. Sharpe, Bombardier 2nd Lt Charles D. Johnson, Top turret gunner Sgt R.D.
 Cloar, Radio operator Sgt Graydon W. Spellman, Ball gunner Sgt Clayton E. Broch, Waist gunner Howard Buller, waist gunner Sgt John A. Richardson and tail gunner Sgt Charles S. Bruce have no known grave.